 An alternative direction introduces weak 3D cues, e.g., pseudo-depth estimates (like ZoeDepth \citep{bhat2023zoedepth}) or learnable spatial embeddings \citep{qu2025spatialvla}.
 However, these approaches face three fundamental limitations. \textbf{{(1) Limited spatial representation}.} The learnable spatial embeddings provide only weak geometric signals within the high-dimensional space of LLMs, failing to capture robust 3D priors necessary for tasks like reasoning about height differences or object sizes in grasping. \textbf{(2) Lack of modality transferability.} While encoding some 3D cues, they cannot effectively exploit higher-quality 3D inputs when available. \textbf{(3) Challenges in alignment.} Concatenating spatial embeddings with text tokens risks disrupting the original vision–language alignment.
 The scarcity of 3D data makes it difficult to properly align modalities, causing embedding drift that degrades zero-shot generalization, especially in tasks requiring high-level reasoning like spatial prompts \citep{qu2025spatialvla}.

-\textbf{Contribution.} We propose \textbf{FALCON} (From Spatial to Actions), a novel paradigm that injects richer and more representative 3D spatial tokens into VLAs through an improved injection scheme.
+\textbf{Contribution.} We propose \textbf{FALCON} (From Spatial to Action), a novel paradigm that integrates richer and more representative 3D spatial tokens into VLAs through an improved injection scheme.

 To solve limitation (1) i.e., weak 3D spatial representation, we leverage insights from spatial foundation models that encode scenes into token sequences for holistic 3D reconstruction.
-So FALCON adopts broader and richer tokens from these foundation models, and delivers comprehensive spatial information from RGB signals alone, improving robustness when explicit 3D sensors are absent.
+FALCON adopts broader and richer tokens from these foundation models, and delivers comprehensive spatial information from RGB signals alone, improving robustness when explicit 3D inputs are absent.

 For limitation (2) of poor modality transferability, we introduce an Embodied Spatial Model that can optionally integrate extra 3D modalities (e.g., depth, poses).
-Unlike prior methods that mandate specific 3D inputs \citep{li2025pointvla,sun2025geovla,zhen20243dvla}, our design is flexible: when RGB-D cameras or calibrated scenes are available, the model gains additional accuracy; when not, it still performs effectively with RGB-only input.
-This optional pathway substantially improves transferability by natively absorbing 3D priors from sensors without requiring architectural changes.
+Unlike prior methods that require specific 3D inputs \citep{li2025pointvla,sun2025geovla,zhen20243dvla}, our design is flexible: when RGB-D cameras or calibrated scenes are available, the model gains additional accuracy; when not, it still performs effectively with RGB-only input.
+This optional pathway substantially improves transferability by flexibly utilizing 3D signals from sensors without requiring architectural changes.

 To overcome limitation (3) of alignment challenges, we draw inspiration from the brain’s division of labor.
 The VLM (cerebrum) handles high-level reasoning and semantics, while the action head (cerebellum) manages fine-grained motor control and sensorimotor integration~\citep{rochefort2011cerebellum,figure2024helix}.
-Motivated by this, we design a Spatial-Enhanced Action Head that directly incorporates spatial tokens into action decisions—a more natural fit, since precise control depends on detailed spatial cues.
+Motivated by this, we design a Spatial-Enhanced Action Head that directly incorporates spatial tokens into action decisions, which is a more natural fit since precise control depends on detailed spatial cues.
 This departs from prior approaches that forcibly align spatial and text tokens within VLMs~\citep{fan2025vlm,wu2025spatial}.